 Children will be given spellings to learn every Friday and will be tested the following Friday, so work on these spellings at home goes hand in hand with our work in school.

 News and updates are posted on our Year 3 Class Dojo page.
-All of our families are already following our Class Dojo page which is fantastic!
+If you don't have a Class Dojo log in, please ask Mr Higham!

 Year 3 have PE twice a week: Monday afternoon and Wednesday afternoon.
 Please ensure children have their PE kits in school at all times.
 They will be taken home every half term to wash and bring back.

 In Year 3, we are very fortunate to have Mr Fogg coming in to our school to teach us the trumpet.
 We have our weekly trumpet lesson every Tuesday morning throughout the whole school year.